San Marzano tomato

-San Marzano tomato is a variety of plum tomato originating in Campania, Italy.
+The San Marzano tomato is a variety of plum tomato originating in Campania, Italy.
 It is known for its flavour and quality as a canning tomato.
 San Marzano production is protected by a European protected designation of origin (PDO) certification.

 Description

 Compared to the Roma tomato, San Marzano tomatoes are thinner and more pointed.
 The flesh is much thicker with fewer seeds, and the taste is stronger, sweeter, and less acidic.

 The San Marzano vines are an indeterminate type and have a somewhat longer season than other paste tomato varieties, making them particularly suitable for warmer climates.
 As is typical of heirloom plants, San Marzano is an open-pollinated variety that breeds true from generation to generation, making seed saving practical for the home gardener or farmer.

 Commercial production and use

 Heirloom plant conservationist Amy Goldman Fowler calls the San Marzano "the most important industrial tomato of the 20th century"; its commercial introduction in 1926 provided canneries with a "sturdy, flawless subject, and breeders with genes they'd be raiding for decades".
 Although commercial production of the San Marzano variety is most closely associated with Italy, seeds for the variety are available worldwide.
 It is an heirloom variety.
 Canned San Marzanos, when grown in the Valle del Sarno ('Sarno Valley') in Italy in compliance with Italian law, can be classified as pomodoro di San Marzano dell'agro sarnese-nocerino and have the European Union PDO emblem on the label.

 Most San Marzano tomatoes sold commercially are grown in Italy, although they are produced commercially in smaller quantities in other countries.
 Because of San Marzano's premium pricing, there is an ongoing battle against fraudulent product.
 On November 22, 2010, the Italian Carabinieri confiscated 1470 tonnes of improperly labelled canned tomatoes worth €1.2 million.

 San Marzano tomatoes, along with pomodorino del Piennolo del Vesuvio, have been designated as the only tomatoes that can be used for vera pizza napoletana ('true Neapolitan pizza').